Fruits And Veggies in 5-Gallon Buckets to Grow - Homemaking.com

 source: YouTube/Home Grown Veg

-Kale is delicious, nutritious, and very easy to grow in five-gallon buckets!
-Watch a kale-growing tutorial here.
+Kale is tasty, nutritious, and super easy to grow in five-gallon buckets!
+Here, watch a tutorial on how to grow kale.

 4. Strawberries